PeterSidajaya/CS3245-homework-4/README.txt

     such that x appears in posting_list_a, x+1 appears in posting_list_b, and x+2 appears in posting_list_c.
     And if this is true we add the document to the result.

 Query expansion is applied on each clauses, both for the phrasal and free text clause.
-For phrasal queries, we still separate between (i) the results obtained through phrasal search on the original phrasal queries and (ii) the results obtained through search on the expanded phrasal queries.
-An example use case on this design decision can be found under `EXPANSION ON PHRASAL QUERY` section.
+For phrasal queries, we still separately obtain (i) the results obtained through phrasal search on the original phrasal queries and (ii) the results obtained through search on the expanded phrasal queries.
+We then union the two results for our final result of the phrasal query.

 After processing and intersecting all subqueries, we retrieve all unique words in the clauses and the query expansion of each clause, and perform a final free text search on this "query_list". e.g. if our original query was '"a b" AND c d e AND "f g"',